ahmeterdem1/Vector_cpp/README.md

 is of course calculated via the echelon method.
 Analytic would never return regardless of the language.

+Project is coming to a finish, as there have been few functions left from Vectorgebra/Python to add.
+A Vectorgebra/Python-like documentation and tutorial coming soon!

 ## File Structure

 There are a total of 7 header files. _vectorgebra.h_ is the file that collects all the